Feds Detail What They Call Lies Told By Paul Manafort Since His Guilty Plea

 Mueller's office is investigating whether anyone in Trump's campaign conspired with the Russians who attacked the 2016 election.
 Manafort ran that campaign for part of the year and had many contacts with powerful Eastern Europeans as part of his earlier political consulting business.

-There is so far no allegation, however, that Manafort or anyone else colluded with the Russians who attacked the election.
+There is so far no allegation, however, that Manafort or anyone else with the Trump campaign colluded with the Russians who attacked the election.
 Trump posted on Twitter on Friday, evidently responding to the evening's headlines, that he has been vindicated.

 Totally clears the President.
 Thank you!— Donald J. Trump (@realDonaldTrump) December 7, 2018